shahmilav/blog/src/posts/england/day8__westminster-british-museum.md

 Westminster Abbey was right next to the Houses of Parliament.
 One of the main reasons I wanted to go was that it was the burial place of many influential people, including Sir Isaac Newton, Charles Darwin, and numerous members of British royalty.

 I saw the tombstones of many, many people.
 Westminster Abbey was a place for meaningful, famous, and royal people to be buried.
-There was even a memorial for Winston Churchill, who is not buried here but near Blenheim Palace.
+There was even a lmemorial for Winston Churchill, who is not buried here but near Blenheim Palace.

 We then saw Newton's tombstone, the most decorated one.
 There was a massive statue, and underneath our feet, right where I was standing, _him_.
 Newton, technically his body, was less than 5 feet below me.
 It felt weird.